vlejd/gpu_gospel/README.md

    - Global (DRAM): Large but slow memory (typically 1–80GB). ~300 cycles to access.
    - L2 cache (SMEM): Fast, smaller memory shared across all threads (typically 4MB–96MB). ~30-100 cycles to access.
    - L1 cache: Very fast memory directly on SM.
 Configurable into shared memory and cache. ~30 cycles to access.
    - Registers: Extremely fast memory located directly in the SM.
 1-cycle access time.
+Typically 65k registers per SM.
 1. Each memory type has a preferred access pattern.
 1. Global memory is accessed in transactions of 32B, 64B, or 128B.
 128B is 1 float per thread in a warp: 4B*32 = 128B.
    - When threads in a warp access shared memory, their needs are handled with the minimal set of transactions (coalesced).